bddjr/hlfhr/simplehlfhr/README.md

 Full version: [hlfhr](../)

-If client sent an HTTP request to an HTTPS server, returns script redirect.
+If client sent an HTTP request to an HTTPS server `port`, returns script redirect.

 ```html
 <script>